 Post detection referrals overview

-Note: Any cases lacking full information will be returned to SI by RIS.
+Note: Any cases lacking full information will be returned to FIS by RIS.

-Where an offence has been established, RIS will add value to the information supplied by SI, determine the Local Compliance follow up action, and select the case for audit via Caseflow and note the RIS spreadsheet accordingly within 48 hours of referral.
+Where an offence has been established, RIS will add value to the information supplied by FIS, determine the ISBC follow up action, and select the case for audit via Caseflow and note the RIS spreadsheet accordingly within 48 hours of referral.

-RIS will then advise SI of the outcome of audits each month by filing an updated copy of the case spreadsheet in the RIS-RFTU shared CAF.
+RIS will then advise FIS of the outcome of audits each month by filing an updated copy of the case spreadsheet in the RIS-RFTU shared CAF.